 Office: The Learning Center

-Title: The Learning Center Director; Assistant Professor of General Studies
+Title: Director of The Learning Center; Professor of English

 Started at Calvary: July 2012

 Professional Information: B.S.E.
 (Education), University of Arkansas, 1988; M.A.
 (German), University of Arkansas, 1995; Ph.D.
 (Comparative Literature), University of Arkansas, 2000

 Favorite class to teach: When someone asks me, “What is your favorite class to teach?”
 I find it very difficult to answer.
 To me, it is like asking, “What is your favorite dessert?” a question I find equally difficult.
 I appreciate teaching in many different disciplines—I love teaching students how to write, how to read literature, how to think about philosophical questions, and how to love God’s Word and its truth.

 Originally from: As long as I can remember, teaching has been my primary calling in life.
 I was born in St. Louis, Missouri, the oldest of five children.
 My siblings and I would play “school” and enjoy classroom antics as well as more serious assignments.
 Often, I was the teacher.
 At an early age, I decided I would teach art classes because everyone loves art, or, at least, I thought that was so.
 That dream of teaching art actually did come true, and, through the years, I’ve taught many art programs at home and overseas on the mission field in missionary children schools.
 However, I also studied to become a German teacher, an English teacher, a Humanities teacher, and a Philosophy teacher.
 God had a way of leading me into new paths and adventures, so I trusted Him to enable me and I followed His leading.